Our favourite mums in children's literature

-In honour of celebrating mothers, we thought we would remind ourselves of some of the best mums in children’s literature, many of which feature in books on our Recommended Reading List.
+To celebrate our fabulous mothers, we've selected our favourite mums in children's literature, many of which feature in books on our Recommended Reading List.

 Let’s start off with Mrs Weasley from Harry Potter; this fearless mum also acted as a surrogate mother to Harry, whilst looking out for her own brood.
 She knits cosy jumpers and is always ready and raring to lend a hand.

 Homily Clock in The Borrowers might be a little materialistic and proud, but she is definitely a good mum.
 She helps convince the overbearing Pod to let Arrietty have some fun and get out of the house!

 Marmee in Little Women always has time for her daughters, tending to their emotional needs and counselling them through their problems.
 She also does charitable work and skilfully keeps house.
 She never seems to lose her temper and protects her girls while still allowing them to make their own mistakes.